spatialucr/MapLinksPlot/README.md

 ## CyberGISX
 &nbsp;&nbsp;&nbsp;&nbsp;You can run LinksPlot_PYTHON in your Jupyter Notebook installed in your PC as well as in CyberGISX.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;To use it in CyberGISX, follow steps below:
-1. If you do not have a CyerGISX account, create a CyberGISX an acount with yor github id at https://cybergisxhub.cigi.illinois.edu
+1. If you do not have a CyerGISX account, create a CyberGISX an account with your GitHub id at https://cybergisxhub.cigi.illinois.edu
 2. Follow insturctions in Install_geosnap.ipynb.
-3. Uncommend out the code below
+3. Uncomment out the code below

 ```bash
 	#This is for CyberGISX.
 Uncomment two command lines below when you run in CyberGIX Environment